 The purchaser or lessee of the vehicles must be an individual, business, non-profit, or public entity (including municipal and regional governments and first nations, but excluding provincial, crown, and federal government agencies) that is a B.C. resident of the business, non-profit or public entity is based in British Columbia or has a BC-based affiliate.

-In order to meet Program targets, BC Ministry of Energy, Mines and Low Carbon Innovation can modify any component of the Program.
-This program modification can include but is not limited to, the addition of new vehicle types, vehicle and fuelling investment levels, and any program aspect that BC Ministry of Energy, Mines and Low Carbon Innovation wishes to change.
-The Program will be reviewed and evaluated by BC Ministry of Energy, Mines and Low Carbon Innovation staff in an interim basis at 12, 18, and 24 months, with a full Program evaluation at 36 months or whenever the current funding is fully expended.
+In order to meet Program targets, the BC Ministry of Energy, Mines and Low Carbon Innovation can modify any component of the Program – which can include but is not limited to, the addition of new vehicle types, vehicle investment levels, and any program aspect that BC Ministry of Energy, Mines and Low Carbon Innovation wishes to change or amend.

 The vehicle rebate in the Program enables the purchaser or lessee of an eligible vehicle to receive an after-tax point of sale vehicle rebates of up to $3,000.
 The rebate amounts will be reviewed yearly to determine if they are appropriate for the marketplace.
 BC Ministry of Energy, Mines and Low Carbon Innovation will adjust the rebate amounts as necessary based on market performance.

 This rebate is not part of the price negotiation process, the dealership will be required to mark down the final vehicle price by the amount of the rebate that has been approved for each zero-emission vehicle.
 The dealership will then submit applications to NCDA for reimbursement for the total amount of rebates provided to eligible purchasers/lessees.